 But if you start by letting yourself get a little closer, you might get a glimpse of the beauty that is also mingling with the darkness and sorrow.
 And you’ll see that the pain you feel is so intense because it mirrors the intensity of the love you have for your pet.

 When you’re ready, invite your grief in.
-It doesn’t have to stay forever.
-I like to think about having it over for a cup of tea.
+It doesn’t have to stay every day, forever.
+I like to think about having it over for a cup of tea, then letting it go on its way.

-10. Keep helpful mantras in your back pocket.
+10. I keep helpful mantras in my back pocket.

 When it comes to pet loss, I find these 2 concepts most helpful for me.